cbresolin/CVRCCar-Android/README.md

 - 10% for forward boundary means 10% of screen height starting from screen mid height upwards
 - 25% for reverse boundary means 25% of screen height starting from screen mid height downwards

+Arduino returns if an obstacle is detected.
+Throttle is set to neutral if an object is detected within 30cm in front of car.

 ## Communication
 Communication between Android app and Arduino is serial using Bluetooth.